noahzhy/HYU_Capstone/README - 副本.md

 # HYU_Capstone

-Our goal is to achieve the real-time (high fps) and better IDF1 score on MOT task, and try to deploy on the mobile devices or embedding devices.
+Our goal is to achieve the real-time (high fps) and better IDF1 score on MOT task, and try to deploy on the mobile devices.

-In the actual project, it is often required to deploy on the ARM's devices which the CPU-only environment.
+In the actual project, it is often required to deploy on the devices which the CPU-only environment.
 Therefore, we decided to design the lightweight real-time multi-object tracking architecture.

-The first lightweight architecture that come to mind are shufflenet and peleenet.
-They all achieved the real time on the ARM's platform.
+The first lightweight architecture that come to mind is shufflenet.